 Penalties for common assault

-The maximum penalty for common assault is a fine of up to $2,200, or a maximum prison sentence of two years.
+The maximum penalty for common assault is a fine of up to $5,500, and/or a maximum prison sentence of two years.

-Convictions can have an ongoing impact on your personal life, travel or business, so it’s a good idea to get specialist legal advice if you feel you may be able to get a section 10 in your case.
+Convictions can have an ongoing impact on your personal life, travel or business, so it’s a good idea to get specialist legal advice as soon as possible.